veggiepuppy/veggiepuppy.github.io/_posts/2014-11-03-guide-to-kale.markdown

 1. Wash kale thoroughly to remove any sand or dirt.
 Remove kale from stems.
 Chop roughly.
 2. Peel, quarter and slice onion crosswise.
-3. In a deep, heavt pot with a lid, bring oil to medium heat on the stove.
+3. In a deep, heavy pot with a lid, bring oil to medium heat on the stove.
 Add onion with a pinch of salt.
 Sweat onion about 5-7 minutes until translucent.
 4. Increase heat to high.
 Add garlic and seasonings to pan.
 Saute for 1 minute.
 5. Add liquid to pan and bring to a boil.
 Add kale and cover.
 Let braise for about 5 minutes.
 Kale should be tender but still be bright green when finished.
 Remove from heat.
 6. Season with about 2 teaspoons white wine or rice vinegar.
 Serve immediately.